-The instrument is equipped with an internal memory from which, as with any flash memory, data may be lost because of limitation of writing times.
+The equipment is equipped with an internal memory from which, as with any flash memory, data may be lost under certain conditions.
 The writing limitation of flash memory is approximately one million.
+It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.